xopxe/lumen/README.md

 Lumen's [API reference](http://xopxe.github.com/lumen/) is available online.
 Notice that this is a second generation API (2.0).
 If you come from the past and are interested in the old Lumen, check the "v1.0" branch.

-WARNING: Lumen is under heavy development, and API changes happen rather frequently, as other weird breakages.

 ## How does it look?